Transcending Time And Space: Re-Imagining Creative Futures - Top-Notch Experts Gather At The Knowledge Exchange Forum Announcing The Launch Of AFTEC J...

-(MENAFN- media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 31 May 2024 - To foster a deeper understanding and facilitate the exchange of ideas regarding arts-based creative learning among various stakeholders in the educational and artistic communities, The Absolutely Fabulous Theatre Connection (AFTEC) is organising a two-day forum from May 31 to June 1 at the Hong Kong Maritime Museum, themed Knowledge Exchange - Re-imagining Creative Futures.
+data-text="Transcending Time and Space: Re-imagining Creative Futures - Top-notch Experts Gather at the Knowledge Exchange Forum Announcing the Launch of AFTEC Jockey Club Creative Futures Project" data-link=" Time and Space: Re-imagining Creative Futures - Top-notch Experts Gather at the Knowledge Exchange Forum Announcing the Launch of AFTEC Jockey Club Creative Futures Project" class="whatsapp">Shar HONG KONG SAR - media OutReach Newswire - 31 May 2024 - To foster a deeper understanding and facilitate the exchange of ideas regarding arts-based creative learning among various stakeholders in the educational and artistic communities, The Absolutely Fabulous Theatre Connection (AFTEC) is organising a two-day forum from May 31 to June 1 at the Hong Kong Maritime Museum, themed Knowledge Exchange - Re-imagining Creative Futures.
 Funded by The Hong Kong Jockey Club Charities Trust, AFTEC's Jockey Club Arts-based Cross Curriculum Creative Learning Project holds the Knowledge Exchange forum annually.
 A key feature of the forum will be the keynote speeches delivered by overseas experts committed to promoting creative teaching approaches.
 Distinguished speakers will include Mrs Clara Lim-Tan, Director, Arts Education Branch, Ministry of Education, Singapore, and Ms Sharon Foster, Executive Director, Curriculum, Australian Curriculum, Assessment and Reporting Authority (ACARA).
 They will explore the significance of creative teaching, addressing the topics of Learning to Flourish in the Future: The Creative Imperative and Embedding Creative Thinking into the Education System (Assessment too!), respectively.

 Group photo of all attendees at Knowledge Exchange - Re-imagining Creative Futures